miguelrisero/betterpic-web-content/blog/discover-the-power-of-ai-headshots-for-entrepreneurs.md

 That's all!
 Using Betterpic, you just produced a polished AI portrait in a few hours.

-Here are an entrepeneur portrait created by Betterpic AI:
+Here are an entrepeneur portrait created by BetterPic AI:

 ![professional headshot of a white guy with blue suit](https://www.betterpic.io/_vercel/image?url=/assets/blog/media/model-examples-1/betterpic-generated-headshot-11.jpg&w=768&q=70)

-You can see that Betterpic can assist you in producing AI headshots that demonstrate your self-assurance and credibility as an entrepreneur.
+You can see that BetterPic can assist you in producing AI headshots that demonstrate your self-assurance and credibility as an entrepreneur.

 ## How to Use AI headshots to Demonstrate Your Authority and Confidence.
 It's not enough to have a polished AI headshot.
 Additionally, you must make sure that your AI headshot conveys your professionalism and credibility as a businessperson.
 The first thing that prospective clients, investors, and followers will notice about you will be your AI headshot.
 They should regard you as a reliable, capable, and prosperous businessperson.